 1 tablespoon olive oil

-2 to 3 cups wild fresh mushrooms, roughly chopped if large or left whole if small (see note)
+2 to 3 cups wild fresh mushrooms, roughly chopped if

 Salt and freshly ground black pepper